End of Time (Beyoncé song): Development and recording

-"End of Time" was conceived at the MSR Studios in New York City, where Knowles and her team spent a few days with the band from Fela! - a Broadway musical based on Kuti's life.
+"End of Time" was conceived at the MSR Studios in New York City, where Beyoncé and her team spent a few days with the band from Fela! - a Broadway musical based on Kuti's life.
 As stated Jordan "DJ Swivel Young, this period is accountable for the "Fela [Kuti] influence" in the song; this influence is further illustrated in its instrumentation that includes horns and percussion instruments.
 At the beginning, the production team played music with the band as they experimented with horns, percussion, drums, guitars and keys.
 DJ Swivel explained: "We'd be taking loops, like a section of percussion — congas for example — and then using them on a completely different record; and that record might be a completely different tempo or in a different key, so we'd literally be pitching it as we went.
 I used Elastic Audio [in Pro Tools] to fit and stretch it.
 Having fun is the best way I can put it; there were no rules."

-Knowles, Terius Nash, Shea Taylor and Dave Taylor wrote the lyrics of the song while its production was handled by Knowles, The-Dream, Switch and Diplo.
+Beyoncé, Terius Nash, Shea Taylor and Dave Taylor wrote the lyrics of the song while its production was handled by Beyoncé, The-Dream, Switch and Diplo.
 The-Dream and Switch incorporated elements of electronic music, modified some vocals, and created a synth intro sound, which is actually a vocal by the former producer.
 DJ Swivel noted, "The bass line is very musical, it's not just a plain [Roland TR-808] bass: It's got a vibe to it."
-The duo then arranged the music and Knowles worked on the vocal arrangements.
-Alex Asher, Johnny Butler, Jack Daley, Cole Kamen-Green, Drew Sayers, Nick Videen and Josiah Woodson played the instruments, and Pat Thrall recorded the music; Jordan Young recorded Knowles' vocals.
+The duo then arranged the music and Beyoncé worked on the vocal arrangements.
+Alex Asher, Johnny Butler, Jack Daley, Cole Kamen-Green, Drew Sayers, Nick Videen and Josiah Woodson played the instruments, and Pat Thrall recorded the music; Jordan Young recorded Beyoncé's vocals.
 Serban Ghenea then audio mixed the track before mix engineer did the final mixing with assistance from Phil Seaford, and audio engineers Chris Soper and Pete Wolford.